mikhailshilkov/mikhailio-hugo/content/2020/10/temporal-open-source-workflows-as-code/index.md

 Microservices, serverless functions, cloud-native applications&mdash;distributed event-driven business applications are hot, and we will deal with them for years.
 I worry that the application development industry underestimates the complexity of such systems.
 Ad-hoc solutions to common problems may rapidly increase the technical debt and slow down the ability to innovate.

 I'm excited to see tools like Temporal enter the space of open-source workflows, or rather the space of asynchronous data processing.
-My firm belief is that every developer can benefit from a higher-level framework that guarantees that developers can focus on business logic.
+My firm belief is that every developer can benefit from a higher-level framework that helps them focus on business logic.
 And the business logic is still written in code with languages that they know and love.

 In future installments, I plan to explore Temporal in a deeper way, including different usage scenarios, getting up and running in the cloud, SDK features, query APIs, and more.
 Stay tuned!

-If you want to give Temporal a try, head to the [docs site](https://docs.temporal.io/docs/overview/), explore the code at [GitHub](https://github.com/temporalio/temporal) or ask questions in [Slack](https://join.slack.com/t/temporalio/shared_invite/zt-c1e99p8g-beF7~ZZW2HP6gGStXD8Nuw).
+If you want to give Temporal a try, head to the [docs site](https://docs.temporal.io/docs/overview/), explore the code at [GitHub](https://github.com/temporalio/temporal) or ask questions in [Discourse](https://community.temporal.io/) and [Slack](https://join.slack.com/t/temporalio/shared_invite/zt-c1e99p8g-beF7~ZZW2HP6gGStXD8Nuw).